The voting arrangements at General Meetings are set down in the RCN Standing Orders.

 RCN Standing Order 17.1 requires that all resolutions put to General Meetings are voted on in first instance by a show of hands.

-After the show of hands has been carried out the Chair of the Meeting or at least ten members present in person can then demand a poll.
+After the show of hands the Chair of the Meeting or at least ten members present in person can then demand a poll.
 This would happen if the issue is of sufficient import for the views of all the membership to be taken into account or when the vote in the hall is not decisive.

 The resolution required a simple majority to be passed.